-The popularity of peer-to-peer file sharing applications such as Gnutella and Napster has created a flurry of recent research activity into peer-to-peer architectures [5, 8, 12, 15, 16, 17].
-Although the exact definition of "peer-to-peer" is debatable, these systems typically lack dedicated, centralized infrastructure, but rather depend on the voluntary participation of peers to contribute resources out of which the infrastructure is constructed.
-Membership in a peer-to-peer system is ad-hoc and dynamic: as such, the challenge of such systems is to figure out a mechanism and architecture for organizing the peers in such a way so that they can cooperate to provide a useful service to the entire community of users.
-For example, in a multimedia file sharing application, one challenge is organizing peers into a cooperative, global index so that all content can be quickly and efficiently located by any peer in the system [8, 12, 15, 17].
+The popularity of peer-to-peer file sharing applications such as Gnutella and Napster has created a flurry of recent research activity into peer-to-peer architectures [7,11,20,25-27].
+Although the exact definition of "peer-to-peer" is debatable, these systems typically lack dedicated, centralized infrastructure, but rather depend on the voluntary participation of peers to contribute the resources from which the infrastructure is constructed.
+Membership in a peer-to-peer system is ad-hoc and dynamic: as such, the challenge of such systems is to figure out a mechanism and architecture for organizing the peers in a way that they can cooperate to provide a useful service to the community of users.
+For example, in a file sharing application, one challenge is organizing peers into a cooperative, global index so that all content can be quickly and efficiently located by any peer in the system [11,20,25,27].

-In order to properly evaluate a proposed peer-to-peer system, the characteristics of the peers that choose to participate in the system must be understood and taken into account.
-For example, if some peers in a file-sharing system have low-bandwidth, high-latency bottleneck network connections to the Internet, the system must be careful to avoid delegating large or popular portions of the distributed index to those peers, for fear of overwhelming them and making that portion of the index unavailable to other peers.
+In order to evaluate a proposed peer-to-peer system, the characteristics of the peers that choose to participate in the system must be understood and taken into account.
+For example, if some peers in a file-sharing system have low-bandwidth, high-latency network connections to the Internet, the system must be careful to avoid delegating large or popular portions of the distributed index to those peers, for fear of overwhelming them and making that portion of the index unavailable to other peers.
 Similarly, the typical duration that peers choose to remain connected to the infrastructure has implications for the degree of redundancy necessary to keep data or index metadata highly available.
 In short, the system must take into account the suitability of a given peer for a specific task before explicitly or implicitly delegating that task to the peer.

-Surprisingly, however, few of the peer-to-peer architectures currently being developed are evaluated with respect to such considerations.
-We believe that this is, in part, due to a lack of information about the characteristics of hosts that choose to participate in currently popular peer-to-peer systems.
+Surprisingly, however, few of the architectures currently being developed are evaluated with respect to such considerations.
+We believe that this is, in part, due to a lack of information about the characteristics of hosts that choose to participate in peer-to-peer systems.
+We are aware of a single previous study [2] that measures only one such characteristic, namely the number of files peers share.
 In this paper, we remedy this situation by performing a detailed measurement study of the two most popular peer-to-peer file sharing systems, namely Napster and Gnutella.
-The hosts that choose to participate in these systems are typically end-user's home or office machines, often logically located at the "edge" of the Internet.
+The hosts that choose to participate in these systems are typically end-users' home or office machines, located at the "edge" of the Internet.

-In particular, our measurement study seeks to precisely characterize the population of end-user hosts that participate in these two systems.
-This characterization includes the bottleneck bandwidths between these hosts and the Internet at large, typical IP-level latencies to send packets to these hosts, how often hosts connect and disconnect from the system, how many files hosts share and download, and correlations between these characteristics.
+Our measurement study seeks to precisely characterize the population of end-user hosts that participate in these two systems.
+This characterization includes the bottleneck bandwidths between these hosts and the Internet at large, IP-level latencies to send packets to these hosts, how often hosts connect and disconnect from the system, how many files hosts share and download, and correlations between these characteristics.
 Our measurements consist of detailed traces of these two systems gathered over long periods of time - four days for Napster and eight days for Gnutella respectively.